qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 .. image:: /static/training_manual/vector_analysis/roads_buffer_result.png
    :align: center

-If your new is at the top of the :kbd:`Layers` list, it will probably obscure much of your map, but this gives us all the areas in your region which are within 50m of a road.
+If your new layer is at the top of the :kbd:`Layers` list, it will probably obscure much of your map, but this gives us all the areas in your region which are within 50m of a road.